 A method of cyber attack that encodes the data of programs or protocols into DNS queries—creating a two-way communication pathway using only DNS.
 DNS tunneling is a network layer attack, bypassing most security measures (such as firewalls, anti-virus, etc.) that protect against threats in the exchanged content/code.

 Also referred to as DNS Data Exfiltration, this is the practice of removing data from a network by encoding information into DNS requests.
 DNS Exfiltration allows hackers to remove data from a network without the need for a direct and open connection.
 DNS exfiltration has proven effective since it requires active monitoring of network traffic to detect and in many cases, most security infrastructures are more concerned with attacks originating from outside the network.

 An attack on a computer system that takes advantage of a particular bug or vulnerability—typically used to gain unauthorized access to a system.
 Exploits may come in the form of software (malware), uniquely formatted data blocks, or even a series of commands

 Homograph Attack (ASCII)

-Also homoglyph attack, uses Cybersquatting and “script spoofing”—exploiting characters that appear similar or nearly identical to deceive users into connecting to an unknown remote server.
+Also known as a homoglyph attack, this homograph attack uses Cybersquatting and “script spoofing”—exploiting characters that appear similar (or nearly identical) to deceive users into connecting to an unknown remote server.
 ASCII characters are commonly used since there are a number of characters that appear similar or even identical, such as uppercase “i” and lowercase “L” (example: “google.com” vs “googIe.com”).
 Alternatively, there are a variety of character combinations that mimic other single characters—particularly with narrow-spaced fonts.
 For example when combining “r” + “n” (see below).